Mann-Whitney Non Parametric U Test

 Procedure to conduct Mann-Whitney test

-- Separate ranks back into two samples
+- Separate the ranks back into their original groups.

 Calculation of Mann-Whitney Test